-"And now, gentlemen," said the president, when there came an interval of quiet, "what else can L as a servant of the peo- "what else can L as a servant of the peo-ple whose aim is to please, do for you?"
-"Would it be too much to ask you," said the chairman, feebly, "to instruct your sateemed Loeb to ring for the ambulance?" -Philadelphia Ledgor.
+"And now, gentlemen," said the president, when there came an interval of quiet, "what else can I, as a servant of the people whose aim is to please, do for you?"
+"Would it be too much to ask you," said the chairman, feebly, "to instruct your esteemed Leeb to ring for the ambulance?"-Philadelphia Ledger.

-THE JAMESTOWN FAIR.
+THE JAMESTOWN PAIR.

 Minna Irving in Leslie's Monthly.
 Where Pocahontas strung her beads Beside her wigwam door, And Captain Smith with rapture hailed The green and wooded shore.
-Lo! all the nations of the earth Bring treasures, rich and rure, to where Virginia sits in state And holds the Jamestown fair.
+Lo! all the nations of the earth Bring treasures, rich and rare, o where Virginia sits in state And holds the Jamestown fair.
 Where long ago the painted brave Propelled his birch cance.
-The fleets of mighty naval powers Are anchored on the blue: A thousand sliken banners gay Are fluttering in the air.
-And batterios from every ship Salute the Jamestown fair.
-It is Virginia's proudest day-
+The fleets of mighty naval powers Are anchored on the blue: A thousand aliken banners gay Are fluttering in the air.
+And batteries from every ship Salute the Jamestown fair.

-Three centuries of renown
+It is Virginia's proudest day-Three centuries of renown

 In war and peace have won for her

-A fadeless laurei crown.
+A fadeless laurel crown.

-The fruits of all her years of toil
+The fruits of all her years of toll

-Are proudly garnered there
+Are proudly garnered there.

-Beneath the countless clustered room
+Beneath the countless clustered roof

-That mark the Jamestown fair.
-From Indian tepees she has reared
+That mark the Jamestown fair. utless clustered room

-The palaces of trade,

-From strings of savage wampum shells

-The gold of commerce made.

-The smoke from her tobacco crops

-is fragrant everywhere,

-And like an azure aureole

-Surrounds the Jamestown fair.
+From Indian tepees she has reared.
+The palaces of trade, The palaces of trade, From strings of savage wampum shells The gold of commerce made.
+The smoke from her tobacco crops Is fragrant everywhere, And like an agure sureole Surrounds the Jamestown fair.

 Virginia is "at home" today

-Among the glittering spires
+Among the glittering apires

 Arising from the ashes gray

-Of ancient council fires.
+Of abelent council fires.

 And ready to receive her friends

 With pride beyond compare,

 She opens wide her spacious gates-

 Beholdi, the Jamestown fair.